Chinas Coal Output Up 4.3 Pct In March - UrduPoint

 China's Coal Output Up 4.3 Pct In March

-BEIJING, (UrduPoint / Pakistan Point News - 23rd Apr, 2023 ) :China's raw coal output posted stable expansion in March, official data showed.
+BEIJING, (UrduPoint / Pakistan Point News - 24th Apr, 2023 ) --::China's raw coal output posted stable expansion in March, official data showed.

 The country produced 420 million tonnes of raw coal in March, up 4.3 percent year on year, according to the National Bureau of Statistics.